MWOC Local Event Planning and Organising

 END OF PREVIOUS YEAR

-• Agree with Programme Co-ordinator (Sarah) to plan an event, preferably locally to where you live to minimise travelling.
+• Agree with Programme Co-ordinator (Robert) to plan an event, preferably locally to where you live to minimise travelling.

 • Agree when the event will be held.
 There are sometimes restrictions on permissions and also unsuitable times of year, such as exposed mountains or where undergrowth is high.

 • If you are completely new to these roles, accept the offer of a Mentor (or even ask for one).

 • If in doubt ASK.
 There are many Orienteers within the club who are only too willing to offer assistance.
 Robert is a BOF Controller and also knows a lot about mapping and map changes, Terry Smith and Gabriella are also BOF Controllers, Terry is also the mapping officer.
 Bill and Steve know about Sport Ident timing (Si).
 Many others are well experienced and can offer help

 • For 2011 the local events will normally contain the following courses:

 |Course||Technical Difficulty||Minimum Length (km)||Maximum Length (km)||Optimum winning time (mins)|